Discover the Mermaids Cave in Blackheath

 Mermaids Cave is a large sandstone rock overhang located in a scenic forest environment, with a small waterfall to complete the setting.

-A very short walk, via a steep staircase with over 100 steps, leads to this cave in uniquely beautiful natural surroundings.
+A very short walking trail, via a steep staircase with over 100 steps, leads to this cave in uniquely beautiful natural surroundings.

 While the staircase is quite long and steep, this is a fairly easy, family-friendly walk, perfect for a quick Blue Mountains adventure.